 Shoulder dislocation is common, but this seemingly simple injury can lead to major damage such as a torn labrum (the soft tissue that surrounds your shoulder socket).
-The skilled team at Texas Orthopaedic Associates, LLP, offers arthroscopic labral repair for shoulder injuries at their locations in Dallas and Plano, Texas.
+The skilled team at Texas Orthopaedic Associates offers arthroscopic labral repair for shoulder injuries at their locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
 If you think you may have torn the soft tissues of your shoulder joint from a dislocation, call your nearest office or book an appointment online for prompt medical care.

 The shoulder is the most frequently dislocated joint in your body.
 Shoulder dislocation occurs when your upper arm bone (humerus) pops out of your shoulder joint.
 This injury occurs when a strong force, such as a fall, pulls your bones out of place.